Introduction to Predictive Analytics Techniques

 1. Regression Techniques

 Regression techniques are the mainstay of Predictive Models.
-They are a set of Statistical processes for estimating the relationship between a dependent variable and one or more independent Variable.
-It focuses on establishing a mathematical equation as a method to represent interactions between different variables.
-It is mostly used in Price optimization, specifically choosing best target price for an offering based on how other related products have sold.
-Stock Market Analysts also use Regression Models to determine how factors like Interest Rate would affect Stock prices.
+They are a set of Statistical processes for estimating the relationship between a dependent variable and one or more independent Variables.
+It focuses on establishing a mathematical equation to represent interactions between different variables.
+Stock Market Analysts also use Regression Models to determine how factors like Interest Rates would affect Stock prices.

 The most common Regression Models used for Predictive Analytics are:

-- Linear Regression Model: It is one of the most widely used modelling techniques.
-In this technique the dependent variable is continuous and the Independent variables can be continuous or discrete and the nature of regression is linear.
-The relationship between variable X (Independent Variable) and Y (Dependent Variable) is established using a best fit straight line (Linear regression line).
-One of the more important things to know is Linear based Regression models is the inclusion of outliers as variables as they affect the estimates and the regression lines thereby affecting the outcome grossly which can misrepresent the model completely.
+- Linear Regression Model: One of the most widely used modeling techniques.
+In this technique, the dependent variable is continuous, the Independent variables can be straight or discrete, and the nature of regression is linear.
+One of the more critical things to know is Linear based Regression models is the inclusion of outliers as variables as they affect the estimates and the regression lines, thereby affecting the outcome grossly, which can misrepresent the model entirely.

-- Logistic Regression: It is used when there’s a need to find the probability of success in terms of Yes or No or Success or Failure.
-We can use this model when the dependent variable is binary (Yes/No) in nature.
-There’s no need to have a linear relationship between the variables like Linear Model and therefore can handle various types of relationships as it applies Non-Linear log to predict odds ratio.
-Also, it requires large sample size to est mimic future outcome.
-If the value dependent variable is ordinal then it’s called Ordinal Logistic Regression and if the dependent variable is multiclass it’s called Multinomial Logistic Regression.
+- Logistic Regression: We can use this model when the dependent variable is binary (Yes/No) in nature.
+There’s no need for a linear relationship between the variables like Linear Model.
+Therefore, it can handle various connections by applying a Nonlinear log to predict the odds ratio.
+Also, it requires a large sample size to est mimic future outcomes.
+Ordinal Logistic Regression is used when the dependent variable is ordinal, while Multinomial Logistic Regression is used when the dependent variable is multiclass.

 2. Machine Learning Techniques